raspberrypilearning/blockscad-coder-keyring/en/step_7.md

-## 3D Printing
+## 3D print your key ring

-BlocksCAD 3D can export an `.STL` file for 3D printing.
+BlocksCAD can export an `.STL` file for 3D printing.

 --- task ---
 Render your model and then click `Generate STL`.
-Remember where you save the file.
+Remember where you have saved the file.

 --- /task ---
 --- task ---